tomasstolker/species/docs/installation.rst

 ``species`` is compatible with `Python <https://www.python.org>`_ versions 3.9/3.10/3.11 and is available in the `PyPI repository <https://pypi.org/project/species/>`_ and on `Github <https://github.com/tomasstolker/species>`_.

+It is recommended to install ``species`` within a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ such that the required dependency versions will not cause any conflicts with other installed packages.

 Installation from PyPI
 ----------------------